Akira Nishino (footballer): Japan national team

 In March 2016, Nishino returned to the Japan Football Association as a technical director.
 In April 2018, Japan national team manager Vahid Halilhodžić was sacked and Nishino was named as the new manager.
 A big challenge for Nishino was lack of time for preparation, while also being doubted because of his lack of coaching experience.
 Nonetheless, in the 2018 World Cup, he registered history by helping Japan to beat Colombia 2–1, the first ever defeat of a CONMEBOL team to an Asian side.
 His brilliant tactics continued to be demonstrated when Japan held Senegal in a 2–2 draw.
-His Japan lost 0–1 to Poland in the final group match, but as Japan received lesser yellow cards than Senegal, Japan controversially qualified to the knockout stage, becoming the only Asian team to do so in the 2018 World Cup.
+His Japan lost 0–1 to Poland in the final group match, but as Japan received fewer yellow cards than Senegal, Japan controversially qualified to the knockout stage, becoming the only Asian team to do so in the 2018 World Cup.
 However, his Japan lost 2–3 to Belgium despite having led 2–0, thus were eliminated from the tournament.
 Nishino stepped down once his current term expired following the World Cup.